zwtnju/MCT/README.md

 Run `run_mask.py` to start continued pre-training.
 All arguments are located in it, specific whatever you need.

-Some example scripts are as listed in each downstream task directory.
+For fine-tuning, some example scripts are as listed in each downstream task directory.